-21. Anger Control Puppets: The Anger Management Puppet Set includes 3 puppets, a CD of recorded script, catchy, original music, and a separate guide.
-The two scripts and one CD are designed to help counselors, teachers, or parents teach children about how to be a good sport and how to deal with anger.
+The Anger Management Puppet Set includes 3 Puppets, a CD of recorded script and catchy original music, and a separate guide.
+The two scripts and one CD that are designed to help counselors, teachers, or parents teach children about how to be a good sport and how to deal with anger.
 These puppets are suitable for small and large hands are quite durable.
 They are made for long term use.

-24. Anger Management Cards: Give these cards to students to use throughout the day.
+Give these cards to students to use throughout their day.
 Have them place their thumb behind the card and watch for the color change to reveal how calm they can make themselves.
 Four useful steps to anger control are provided on the back of each card.

 29. Sailing Through the Icy Fields of Anger (online interactive tool)